-Windows Defender has become more powerful in Windows 10.
-It can be used as a dependable anti-malware in Windows 10, and most home users may not find it necessary to install a 3rd-party antivirus software on the computer.
+Windows Defender or Microsoft Defender or Windows Security as it is called now, has become more powerful in Windows 10.
+It can be used as a dependable anti-malware in Windows 10, and most home users may not find it necessary to install 3rd-party antivirus software on the computer.
 However, Microsoft has changed a couple of things in Windows Defender and included several new technologies & features.
 Now, the Settings panel of Windows Defender has been migrated to the new Settings app of Windows 10.
 That is why you may find it difficult the first time to configure Windows Defender in Windows 10.

 By following this guide, you will know some of the methods to open Windows Defender settings in Windows 10.
 We will also see how to how to turn on, turn off, enable, disable, open, configure & use Windows Defender.